-We encourage Energetics’ people to actively participate in community fundraising initiatives.
-To support this, we allocate each employee two days personal development time.
-Examples where this time has been used include blood donation, the 'Dress for success' program, mentoring and school reading programs.
-More details on some of the other community programs our staff have participate in can be found below.
+We encourage Energetics’ people to participate in community fundraising and support initiatives.
+Every employee has two days' personal development time and can choose their community activities.
+Our people have used the time to donate blood, support 'Dress for success', speak at schools on the pillars of science that demonstrate climate change, and join school reading programs.
+You can read about other community programs in which our staff have participated in the sections below.
 Energetics also makes a $50 donation to one of four charities (Australian Indigenous Education Foundation, Black Dog Institute, Buy a Bale and CanTeen) when a client completes a satisfaction survey.

 Clean up Australia Day (2019)